moorepants/learn-multibody-dynamics/vectors.rst

    v + v

-But if an orientation is established between the two reference frames, the direction cosine transformations are handled for you and can be used to naturally express the vector in either reference frame using the :external:py:meth:`~sympy.physics.vector.vector.Vector.express`.
+If an orientation is established between the two reference frames, the direction cosine transformations are handled for you and can be used to naturally express the vector in either reference frame using the :external:py:meth:`~sympy.physics.vector.vector.Vector.express`.